 Subject to shareholder approval, each share of Series X Preferred Stock is convertible into 1,000 shares of common stock.
 This Proposal No. 1 would provide the necessary approval to permit such conversion automatically upon receipt of such approval.
 In the event that shareholders do not elect to permit conversion of the Series X Preferred Stock, then the holders of the Series X Preferred Stock may, commencing on December 29, 2023, elect to have such shares redeemed by the Company at the then-current as-converted fair value (as such term is defined in the Series X Certificate of Designation) of the Series X Preferred Stock.
 See "Risk Factors - Risks Relating to Ownership of Our Common Stock."
-Pursuant to the terms of the Merger Agreement, we are required to use reasonable best efforts to recommend that our shareholders approve the conversion of all outstanding shares of our Series X Preferred Stock into shares of our common stock.
-We cannot guarantee that our shareholders will approve this matter, and if they fail to do so, we may be required to settle their shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock and our operations may be materially harmed.
+Pursuant to the terms of the Merger Agreement, we are required to use reasonable best efforts to recommend that our shareholders will approve the conversion of all outstanding shares of our Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Preferred Stock for cash at a price per share equal to the as-converted fair value of such shares of Series X Prefered Stock for cash at a price per sha